OctopyID/HentaiCosplay/README.md

 # Hentai Cosplay Downloader

-This makes it easier for you to download files from [hentai-cosplays.com](https://hentai-cosplays.com/) without having to do it one by one, and you don't have to remember your download progress because we will take care of it.
+This makes it easier for you to download files from [hentai-cosplays.com](https://hentai-cosplays.com/) or [hentai-img.com](https://hentai-img.com/) without having to do it one by one, and you don't have to remember your download progress because we will take care of it.

 > **Warning**